JeGoBE8900/SteamProxyLanCache/README.md

 Steam download servers can be added in steamservers.json.<br/>
 Config can be changed in settings.json or UI.<br/>
 You can filter by steamdepot number, eg. 123456;789123.
-U can place a * to allow caching of all depots.<br/>
+You can place a * to allow caching of all depots.<br/>

 This tool runs with a httpListener on port 80.<br/><br/>